 What is Workers’ Compensation?

-Workers’ compensation also provides death benefits to family members of employees who die as a result of a work-related accident.
+Workers’ compensation also provides death benefits to family members of employees who die as the result of a work-related accident.

 Workers’ Compensation Coverage

 If you are an independent contractor, you may still qualify for workers’ compensation.
-A Georgia workers’ compensation attorney can help determine if you are eligible.
+Our Georgia workers’ compensation attorney can help determine if you are eligible.

 What To Do If You’ve Been Hurt at Work